Opposites – A contrario

 Latin labels

-A discursive process according to which a legal proposition being given which asserts an obligation (or other normative qualification) of a subject (or a class of subjects), for want of any other express provision, we must exclude the validity of a different legal proposition, which asserts this same obligation (or other normative qualification) with respect to any other subject (or class of subjects)” (Tarello 1972, p.
+A discursive process according to which given a legal proposition asserting an obligation (or other normative qualification) of a subject (or a class of subjects), in the absence of any other express provision, we must exclude the validity of another legal proposition asserting the same obligation (or other normative qualification) with respect to any other subject (or class of subjects)” (Tarello 1972, p.
 104).
-Thus, if a provision obliges all young men, who have attained the age of 20, to perform their military service, it will be concluded, a contrario, that young girls are not subject to the same obligation.
-(Perelman 1979, p.
-55)

-If a rule explicitly concerns a category of things, then it does not apply to the things that are not part of this category.
-The rule applies only in the defined area, to all the specified things, and only to them.
-This is an application of Grice’s Rule of Quantity, stipulating that the speaker must provide just the necessary amount of information, no more and no less.
+When a rule explicitly refers to a category of things, then it does not apply to the things that do not belong to that category.
+The rule applies only in the defined domain, to all the specified things, and only to them.

 [1] Edinburgh: Donaldson.

 [2] Wang Chung, Four Things to be Avoided.
-In Lun-hêng, “Balanced discussions”, Book XXIII, Chap.
+In Lun-hêng, “Balanced Discussions”, Book XXIII, Ch.
 III, 68.
-Translation and notes by Alfred Forke., Leipzig, 1906.
-Reprint by Paragon Book Gallery, New York, 1962. (p.
+Translation and notes by Alfred Forke, Leipzig, 1906.
+Reprinted by Paragon Book Gallery, New York, 1962. (p.
 793-794)

-Quoted after http://classiques.uqac.ca/classiques/wang_chung/lunheng/wangchung_lunheng.pdf
+Quoted from http://classiques.uqac.ca/classiques/wang_chung/lunheng/wangchung_lunheng.pdf

 [3] Han Fei Tzu.
 Basic Writings.
-Section 17, “Precautions within the palace”.
+Section 17, “Precautions within the Palace”.
 Translated by Burton Watson.
 New York, London, Columbia University Press, 1964.
 P. 84-85.